-Since the Property was last zoned, the 2030 Comprehensive Plan was adopted, the West Morgan Small Area Study was completed and adjacent and nearby properties have been rezoned I-2 CUD PBOD.
-In that West Morgan Small Area Study, it was recommended that the City adopt a PBOD to allow for pedestrian-friendly development in the area.
+Since the Property was last zoned, the 2030 Comprehensive Plan was adopted and the West Morgan Small Area Study was completed.
+In the West Morgan Small Area Study, it was recommended that the City adopt a PBOD to allow for pedestrian-friendly development in the area.
 The Small Area Study emphasized that this district should be pedestrian-oriented and recommended that the City create guidelines to restrict the location of off street parking in addition to recommending that the City adopt a PBOD for this area.
-The Property is adjacent to and near other properties included in the Hillsborough Morgan Streetscape and Parking Plan and zoned consistently with this request.
+The Property is in the area of other properties included in the Hillsborough Morgan Streetscape and Parking Plan and zoned consistently with this request.
 Consequently, the proposed rezoning furthers the objectives of the Comprehensive Plan and the West Morgan Small Area Study and expands the area covered by the Hillsborough Morgan Streetscape and Parking Plan to create a more pedestrian-friendly environment.